scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 ----------------------------------------------------------------------------------------

 ### 07. 09.
 2024

+@2250 installed openLayers npm package for map functionality
+****To Do Next
+	- discern list of functions I'd like to have with the map
+	  - e.i zoom in / out, multiple pins present, centering on given location, centering on user's location initially
+	- design Elements within XD
+	- find functions within ol API directory or list of functions
+	- implementation

 @1535 added necessities for <Map> modal in <Home>.
 Empty div set up for adding the map

 ### 07. 07.
 2024